How STOPAIDS is working on the COVID-19 Response in 2021

 - i-Base has created a COVID-19 page including links to i-Base articles and posts about the new coronavirus and COVID-19.

 - BOND has produced a resource page to help you decide what steps your organisations should take to stay safe.

 - AVERT has created a COVID-19 section on their website to talk you through everything you need to know about COVID-19 and the impact on people living with HIV. https://www.avert.org/coronavirus

 - UNAIDS has released an infographic illustrating the lessons from HIV for an effective, community-led response to COVID-19.
 Find the infographic here.

 - National AIDS Trust has pulled together the latest information on coronavirus for people living with HIV and it’s being updated regularly as new information becomes available. https://www.nat.org.uk/coronavirus-hiv

 - BHIVA has produced advice on HIV and Coronavirus (COVID-19) which can be found on their website here.

 - Frontline AIDS has developed this technical brief to provide people living with HIV, their caregivers and organisations supporting them with basic guidance on COVID-19.

-- The 23rd International AIDS Conference (AIDS 2020), to be held on 6-10 July 2020, will become the first virtual edition of the International AIDS Conference.
-Read the announcement here.
+- The 23rd International AIDS Conference (AIDS 2020), was held virtually on 6-10 July 2020.
+A recording of the conference sessions can be found here.